wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 > [AZURE.NOTE] The ability to use script actions on an already running cluster is only available for Linux-based HDInsight clusters.
 For information on using script actions with Windows-based clusters, see [Customize HDInsight clusters using Script Action (Windows)](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/).

-Script actions can also be published to the Azure  Marketplace  gallery  as an HDInsight application.
+Script actions can also be published to the Azure Marketplace as an HDInsight application.
 Some of the examples in this document show how you can install an HDInsight application using script action commands from PowerShell and the .NET SDK.
-For more information on HDInsight applications, see [Publish HDInsight applications into the Azure  Marketplace](/documentation/articles/hdinsight-apps-publish-applications/)  gallery](/documentation/articles/hdinsight-apps-publish-applications/) .
+For more information on HDInsight applications, see [Publish HDInsight applications into the Azure Marketplace](/documentation/articles/hdinsight-apps-publish-applications/).

 ## Understanding Script Actions